ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 1. B – The primary goal is to create a fully defined black sketch with no blue objects, meaning all geometry is constrained and cannot be moved.

-2. B – The default keyboard shortcut for the Sketch Dimension tool is D, though users can customize this to any key they prefer.
+2. C – The default keyboard shortcut for the Sketch Dimension tool is D, though users can customize this to any key they prefer.

-3. B – When clicking on a circle, the Sketch Dimension tool automatically creates either a diameter or radius dimension, depending on the circle's position.
+3. D – When clicking on a circle, the Sketch Dimension tool automatically creates either a diameter or radius dimension, depending on the circle's position.

-4. C – Double-clicking with the left mouse button opens the dimension for editing, allowing you to change the value directly.
+4. B – Double-clicking with the left mouse button opens the dimension for editing, allowing you to change the value directly.

-5. B – Dimensions automatically convert to the new unit system when you change units in Document Settings, maintaining the same physical size.
+5. C – Dimensions automatically convert to the new unit system when you change units in Document Settings, maintaining the same physical size.

-6. A – True.
+6. B – True.
 Fusion 360 has a built-in calculator that allows mathematical operations directly within dimension values, such as "2 + 2" = "4 in".

 7. B – Blue lines indicate undefined geometry that can still be moved and modified, while black lines are fully defined.

-8. B – A profile is a completely enclosed area in a sketch that can be selected to create three-dimensional objects through extrusion.
+8. C – A profile is a completely enclosed area in a sketch that can be selected to create three-dimensional objects through extrusion.

-9. B – The tangent constraint creates a single point of contact where a line "barely kisses" the surface of a circle.
+9. D – The tangent constraint creates a single point of contact where a line "barely kisses" the surface of a circle.

 10. C – Multiple tangent lines can touch a single circle from different directions, each creating a single point of contact.

-11. B – In parametric design, changing one dimension automatically updates all related geometry, maintaining relationships and proportions.
+11. D – In parametric design, changing one dimension automatically updates all related geometry, maintaining relationships and proportions.

 12. B – The Mirror tool is located in the Create menu and allows you to create perfect duplications across a specified line.

-13. B – The coincident constraint forces two points to occupy the exact same location in space, effectively making them one point.
+13. C – The coincident constraint forces two points to occupy the exact same location in space, effectively making them one point.

-14. B – False.
+14. A – False.
 The Mirror tool is available in both Sketch mode and Extrude mode, making it versatile for different modeling operations.

-15. B – The best way to test if a sketch is fully defined is to try dragging the blue objects around to see if they can still be moved.
+15. C – The best way to test if a sketch is fully defined is to try dragging the blue objects around to see if they can still be moved.

-16. C – When using the Mirror tool, you must select both the object you want to mirror and the line across which to mirror it.
+16. D – When using the Mirror tool, you must select both the object you want to mirror and the line across which to mirror it.

-17. B – You can type units directly in dimension values (like "150mm" when working in inches), and Fusion 360 will automatically convert them.
+17. C – You can type units directly in dimension values (like "150mm" when working in inches), and Fusion 360 will automatically convert them.